Caldey Access Statement continued .......

 Assistance for embarking wheelchair users or those with reduced mobility is available,

-but please seek advice from the Kiosk or by telephone or email before booking.
+but please seek advice from the Kiosk or by telephone or email before purchasing your tickets.

 Group discounts are available for disabled people, coach parties and educational visits

-Dogs are welcome on Caldey but must be kept on a lead at all times.
+Dogs (and their responsible owners) are welcome on Caldey but must be kept on a lead at all times.

 Parking and Arrival